orel-dayan/NETWORKING-TASK4/README.md

-# Networking Ex 4
+# Networking Course Assigment 4
+### For Computer Science B.Sc.
+Ariel University
+## Description

- In this task , we build two programs  that use ICMP protocol.
+ In this task , we wrote two programs  that use ICMP protocol:
- a ping program , which sends a “ping” to a destination and receive a “pong”, and ping program called "safe_ping" that implements a timeout functionality .
+- A simple ping program , which sends a “ping” to a destination and receive a “pong”.
+- A ping program called "safe_ping" that implements a timeout functionality.

 ## Requirements